Family

 The small wedding (작은결혼식) movement in Korea

 The term small wedding (작은결혼식) describes something specific in the Korean context: a wedding that deliberately steps outside the commercial wedding hall format.
 Fewer guests, a non-commercial venue, a lower budget.
-The Korean government has been actively promoting this since 2012, and city-level programs now operate in Seoul, Busan, Daegu, and Incheon.
+The Korean government has been actively promoting this for over a decade, and city-level programs now operate in Seoul, Busan, Daegu, and Incheon.

 Small weddings sidestep much of that.
 They are common among: